Boeing - UQ Research Alliance PhD Scholarships

 Join the team working to advance Boeing Australia’s partnership with the Queensland Government to create an advanced manufacturing and new aerospace capability in Queensland.
 Announced in October 2020, the partnership could culminate in Queensland becoming the primary final assembly facility for the MQ-28A Ghost Bat.
 Imagine, your PhD work contributing towards a range of aerospace manufacturing programs, including one of most exciting aircraft projects in recent Australian aerospace history – the first military combat aircraft in 50 years to be designed, built and manufactured in Australia.

 There are three fully funded PhD Scholarships available for truly outstanding candidates to work on a project at The University of Queensland (UQ) in collaboration with Boeing Defence Australia.
-This PhD project aims to develop tools to evaluate aerospace designs in a Model Based Engineering Environment.
+This PhD project aims to use Machine Learning / AI in the qualification of composite materials for aerospace.

 Projects